-In determining whether the exploitation of a work complies with the reasonable scope referred to in the provisions of Articles 44 through 63, or other conditions of fair use, all circumstances shall be taken into account, and in particular the following facts shall be noted as the basis for determination:
+In determining whether the exploitation of a work complies with the provisions of Articles 44 through 63, or other conditions of fair use, all circumstances shall be taken into account, and in particular the following facts shall be noted as the basis for determination:

-- 1. The purposes and nature of the exploitation, including whether such exploitation is of a commercial nature or is for nonprofit educational purposes. - 2.
-The nature of the work. - 3.
+1. The purposes and nature of the exploitation, including whether such exploitation is of a commercial nature or is for nonprofit Copyright Act & Related Laws educational purposes.

+- 2. The nature of the work. - 3.
 The amount and substantiality of the portion exploited in relation to the work as a whole. - 4.Effect of the exploitation on the work's current and potential market value.